Timezones Timezones / Timezones

-Each StatusDashboard administrator has the option of setting their own user account profile timezone.
-You can locate this setting by navigating to your user profile in the StatusDashboard Administration Console.
-Select the timezone where you currently reside and click the save button.
-Now, whenever you create events in the StatusDashboard administrative portal, the timezone you have selected here will be attached to the event times.
+Each StatusDashboard administrator has the option of setting their own timezone preference for their user account.
+This setting is located by navigating to the following location in the StatusDashboard administration console: User Profile > Options > Timezone.
+Select the timezone where you currently reside (or whatever timezone you desire) and click the save button.
+Once set, whenever you create events in the StatusDashboard administrative console, the timezone you have selected here will be attached to the event times.

 Default Account Timezone

-All times that are displayed in event emails will be adjusted to the Default Account Timezone, which can be modified by navigating Account > Dashboard Timezone.
+Any event notifications that include date/time (e.g. email notifications) will be displayed using the Default Account Timezone, which can be modified by navigating Account > Dashboard Timezone.